 Anyone who needs to keep the record straight should have law enforcement transcriptions in their corner.
 Transcription takes all the “he said, she said” from a court case and turns it into a written account that will withstand even the toughest scrutiny.
 It’s all about nailing down the crucial details or raw emotions that might otherwise slip through the cracks.

-A reliable transcript on hand is a huge advantage for investigators who need to dissect the information presented.
+A reliable transcript on hand is a massive advantage for investigators who need to dissect the information presented.
 Legal professionals and researchers can thoroughly scan the text while connecting the dots or cross-checking details to build an airtight case that can weather any storm.

 How to Utilize Transcription in Investigative Processes